 The Crumlin Road Gaol operated from 1846 until 1996.
 After the jail closed its doors, the space was renovated to be a tourist attraction in Belfast.

-Visitors can learn about the prisoners held in the jail, how the prison operated during The Troubles and see the Execution Cell.
-Tickets are required for the Crumlin Road Gaol Experience and can be purchased for a discount online.
+Visitors can learn about the prisoners held here, how the prison operated during The Troubles and see the Execution Cell.

 Cave Hill and the Belfast Castle